Ford to restart U.S. truck plants in April to combat virus cash squeeze

 UAW President Rory Gamble said on Tuesday in a letter to union members that Ford and FCA had no plans to reopen manufacturing operations on March 30.
 The UAW has said three union members who worked at FCA plants have died due to the coronavirus.
 Michigan Governor Gretchen Whitmer issued an order on Monday barring non-essential businesses from operating until April 13.
 A spokeswoman for Whitmer was previously unable to clarify whether auto production was considered essential or not.

-Japanese automaker Honda Motor Co Ltd on Thursday said it would extend the shutdown of its U.S. and Canadian plants from March 30 to April 6, but would resume work after that.
+Japanese automaker Honda Motor Co Ltd on Thursday said it would resume work at its U.S. and Canadian plants on April 7 after extending its shutdown beyond March 30.
 Ford plans to begin production on one shift at its Hermosillo, Mexico, assembly plant, where it builds the Ford Fusion and Lincoln MKZ sedans.

 It will restart production on April 14 at its Dearborn plant that builds the F-150 and a Kentucky plant that makes the Super Duty version of the pickup as well as the Ford Expedition and Lincoln Navigator SUVs.
-The Ford Transit van line at its Kansas City, Missouri, plant, the Ohio plant that builds Econoline vans and heavy duty trucks, and several stamping, transmission and parts plants also will restart on that day.
-(Additional reporting by Sanjana Shivdas in Bengaluru; Editing by Shinjini Ganguli and Bernadette Baum)
+The Ford Transit van line at its Kansas City, Missouri, plant, the Ohio plant that builds Econoline vans and heavy-duty trucks, and several stamping, transmission and parts plants also will restart on that day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)